MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoftml/packagehelp/rxFastForest.md

  ##Note

-This algorithm will always attempt to load the entire dataset into memory.
+This algorithm is multi-threaded and will always attempt to load the entire dataset into memory.